 College football's 150th season meant fans could look back on the sport and (as college football fans LOVE to do) debate each other until they're blue in the face about anything and everything.
 Naturally, one of the hottest debates each and every year is about the best quarterback to ever play.
 In the NFL, that debate is over.
 But in college, greatness is defined numerous ways depending on when and where each football player starred.

-Welp, get ready to pull your hair out if you’re not a fan of former Florida Gators quarterback Tim Tebow.
-He’s been named the best college quarterback ever.
+Welp, get ready to pull your hair out if you're not a fan of former Florida Gators quarterback Tim Tebow.
+He's been named the best college QB to ever play.

 SportingNews compiled a list of the 10 greatest signal callers in college football history, a list that begins with the 2007 Heisman Trophy winner from Florida.

-Tebow is one of two college quarterbacks with at least 80 touchdown passes and 50 rushing touchdowns in his career.
+Tebow is one of two college quarterbacks with at least 80 touchdown passes and 50 rushing touchdowns in his college career.
 (The other?
 Colin Kaepernick.)
 Tebow also holds NCAA records for most career games scoring a touchdown (38), most consecutive games with a passing and rushing touchdown (14), and ranks fourth all-time in passing efficiency (170.8).
 Plus, the dual-threat whiz owned every major SEC record for total offense when he left Florida.

-Today, the two-time national title game winner still owns the career mark in the conference for total touchdowns with 145.
-His single-season record of 55 was broken in 2019 by LSU’s Joe Burrow.
+Today, the two-time national title game winner still owns the conference's career mark for total touchdowns with 145.
+His single-season record of 55 was broken in 2019 by LSU's Joe Burrow.